 This builds on the engagement that has already taken place throughout the life of these projects and in the lead-up to the ER process.
-This engagement will continue beyond the environment assessment process into the construction and operation phases.
+This engagement will continue beyond the environment report assessment process into the construction and operation phases if the projects are approved.